Ruhul-Quddus-Tamim/Machine-Learning-Algorithms/README.md

 ## This is one my client project - The largest coffee industry in Malaysia(ZusCoffee)
 - Responsible for designing data pipeline(ELT) from AWS Redshift to AWS S3 to AWS EC2
 - Data pre-processing
+- Feature Engineering
-- Train ML models on AWS EC2
+- Train and test ML models on AWS EC2
 - Forecast the hourly sales for the next 14 days in order for the operations team to hire man hour
 - Based on the forecast sales, designed GenAI(LLMs) to provide insights & highlights based on the next 14 days' sales and the last 14 days' sales
 - End-to-end of data flows, training and prediction is automated in AWS using cronjob